nshkrdotcom/perimeter/docs/defensive_perimeter_implementation.md

 ## Conclusion

-The Defensive Boundary pattern provides a practical approach to type safety in Elixir that:
+The Defensive Perimeter pattern provides a practical approach to type safety in Elixir that:

-1. **Validates assertively** at system boundaries
+1. **Validates assertively** at system perimeters
 2. **Trusts validated data** in the interior
 3. **Fails fast** with clear error messages
 4. **Preserves Elixir idioms** and patterns
-5. **Enables metaprogramming** within safe boundaries
+5. **Enables metaprogramming** within safe perimeters

 By implementing these patterns, you create systems that are both flexible and robust, avoiding common antipatterns while embracing Elixir's strengths.